Nadjeźda Kaarma, who is a living legend, now shows, how easy is to start with your food business with help of FoodDocs.

 Which countries have the highest food safety standards?

 Numerous studies have been conducted into ranking the food standards of different countries, taking into account not only food safety but also food quality, affordability, and availability.
-A study conducted by the Global Food Security Index (GFSI) enlist the following 10 countries to have the top overall scores for affordability, availability, and quality, and safety.
+A study conducted by the Global Food Security Index (GFSI) enlist the following 10 countries to have the top overall scores for affordability, availability, quality, and safety.

 - United States